jkoschma/genexplain-platform/docs/source/Analyze_regulatory_regions.md

 ![](media/7262880155aba8a0362954fe7cd09fb5.png)

-.
-Please refer to section 20.1.4 for details on this particular analysis method.
+Please refer details on this particular analysis method.
 Filtered enriched motifs serve as a basis to construct a specific profile, and this profile is applied to the promoters of the input gene set, method *analyses/Methods/Site analysis/Site search on gene set*.
-Details about this individual method are given in section 6.1.2.
 The last step is a conversion to homology transcription factors.

 The input form looks as shown below: